Strashelye (Hasidic dynasty): Works

 The second of his books is called Sha'arei HaAvoda (The Gates of Divine Service).
-It is based on the first book of the Tanya, which outlines the specific divine service of the Beinoni (the "Average Man"; see the article on Tanya).
+It is based on the first book of Tanya, which outlines the specific divine service of the Beinoni (the "Average Man"; see the article on Tanya).
 It was in this book, and in Avodas HaLevi, that Rabbi Aharon systematized his approach to divine service: Rabbi Aharon emphasized the importance of heartfelt emotions as a tool of connecting with the Divine.
 He argued that, contrary to Rabbi Dovber Schneuri's position, cold and intellectual contemplation cannot lead to true self-nullification.
 Only by openly and emotionally desiring to cleave to God can one attain something approaching nullification before the Infinite (the highest goal of Chabad Chassidism).
 Rabbi Dovber, by contrast, called that approach a glorification of the self.

 Rabbi Aharon's students compiled many of the oral discourses that Rabbi Aharon gave, and some of the discourses that he either wrote himself or transcribed from discourses given by Rabbi Shneur Zalman.
 That compilation is called Avodas HaLevi.

 While his books are not commonly studied within Chabad circles today, they are widely respected for their scholarly insights and broad scope.
 Furthermore, the Toldos Avraham Yitzchak Rebbe instructed his Chassidim to study Rabbi Aharon's books.
 The discourses constitute explanations of passages in the Torah, or concepts in Torah thought, in the light of his Chassidic outlook.